-In most models of upwelling radiance, CDOM fluorescence is ignored, why?
+In most models of upwelling radiance, CDOM fluorescence is ignored, why? (hint on next slide?)
 Would be useful to have the quantum fluorescence efficiencies, which are rarely measured (one exception Hawes et al, Ocean Optics XI, 1992, on concentrated samples.)
 Most measurements are related to quinine sulfate or some other fluorescent material which makes it difficult to include in optical models